 Getting Bail & Released for a Holiday DUI in Columbus

-If you’re not released on your own recognizance after a DUI arrest in Columbus, you’ll likely be taken to the Franklin County Jail.
-You’ll need the jail’s address, full legal name, booking number, and bail amount to arrange bail.
-While bail bonds services are usually available, holiday closures and reduced court hours can delay the process.
-To locate someone in custody, use Franklin County’s inmate search system or contact the jail directly.
-Acting quickly and contacting a DUI attorney can help expedite your release.
+If you’re not released on your own recognizance after a DUI arrest in Columbus, you’ll likely be taken to the Franklin County Jail, which includes the Franklin County Corrections Center facilities that house most local OVI defendants.
+You’ll need the jail’s address, your full legal name, booking number, and bail amount to arrange bail.
+While bail bond services are typically available, holiday closures and reduced court hours at the Franklin County Municipal Court can cause delays in arraignments and releases.

 The Aftermath of a Holiday OVI in Columbus

 A DUI conviction in Ohio comes with serious legal penalties.
-For first-time offenders, this includes a license suspension of up to one year, fines ranging from $375 to $1,075, and a minimum of three days in jail or participation in a driver intervention program.
-Repeat offenders face harsher consequences, including longer license suspensions, steeper fines, mandatory ignition interlock devices, and extended jail time.
-These penalties are even more severe if your BAC exceeds 0.17%, or if there are aggravating factors like causing an accident.
+For first-time offenders, this can include a license suspension of up to several years, fines starting in the hundreds of dollars and potentially exceeding $1,000, and a minimum of three days in jail or participation in a driver intervention program.

 Beyond the immediate penalties, a DUI has long-term repercussions.
 It can lead to significantly increased insurance premiums, mandatory substance abuse education or treatment programs, and potential job loss, particularly if your work requires a clean driving record.